Do you want to create a client portal in WordPress?

 Upon activation, head over to MemberPress » Settings and enter your license key.

-You’ll find this information under your account on the MemberPress website.
+You’ll find this information in your account on the MemberPress website.
 It’s also in the email you got when you purchased MemberPress.

 Add a Payment Gateway (Optional)

-Next, you need to add at least one payment gateway so you can easily accept credit card payments in your client portal.
+If you want to charge for membership, then you’ll need to add at least one payment gateway so you can easily accept credit card payments in your client portal.

-Note: If you plan to add existing clients to your portal without charging a fee, then you can skip this step.
+Note: If you plan to add existing clients to the portal without charging a fee, then you can skip this step.

 To add a payment method, switch to the ‘Payments’ tab and click on ‘Add Payment Method.’

-You can now chose a payment method from the ‘Gateway’ dropdown.
+You can now choose a payment method from the ‘Gateway’ dropdown.

 MemberPress will show all the settings you need to configure in order to use this payment gateway.
-For example, in the following image we’re adding PayPal payment to WordPress.
+For example, in the following image, we are adding PayPal payment to WordPress.

 After entering this information, click on ‘Update Options’ to save your changes.

-After adding one or more payment methods, you’re ready to create a membership plan.
+After adding one or more payment methods, you are ready to create a membership plan.

 On the next screen, you can type a title for the membership level and set the price.
-If you’re planning to add clients manually, then you can leave the ‘Price’ field at ‘0.’
+If you are planning to add clients manually, then you can leave the ‘Price’ field at ‘0.’

 However, if you want to make money by selling subscriptions to your client portal, then you can type in a price.

-In the following image, we’re charging clients $100 every 6 months.
+In the following image, we are charging clients $100 every 6 months.

 By accepting recurring payments in WordPress, you can automate the billing process.
 This can save you a ton of time and generally leads to fewer payment delays and errors, which will improve the client experience.
 It also means you don’t have to send invoices manually.

-There are some more setting you can configure, but most of them are fairly straightforward.
+There are some more settings you can configure, but most of them are fairly straightforward.
 With that said, you can look through these settings and make any changes you want.

-When you’re happy with how the plan is configured, click on ‘Publish’ to make it live.
+When you are happy with how the plan is configured, click on ‘Publish’ to make it live.

-MemberPress lets you create an unlimited number of membership plans with different settings, such as VIP plans for your best clients.
+MemberPress lets you create an unlimited number of membership plans with different settings, such as VIP plans for your best clients or even group memberships for corporate teams.
 To create more membership levels, simply follow the same process described above.

 Create Membership Rules For Your Clients

-After that, you need to add some access rules, which allows you to create an exclusive, client-only area of your WordPress website.
+After that, you need to add some access rules, which allow you to create an exclusive, client-only area on your WordPress website.

 Simply go to the MemberPress » Rules page and then click on the ‘Add New’ button.